-This archive offers access to the complete run of The Atlantic magazine, featuring articles, essays, and reviews that cover a wide range of topics in culture, politics, and society.
+This archive offers the complete run of The Atlantic magazine, featuring articles, essays, and reviews that cover a wide range of topics in culture, politics, and society.
+Effective May 13, EBSCO databases will debut new features and an updated design.
+Learn more.

 This digital archive (1857 to 2014) of The Atlantic, one of the nation's oldest monthly magazines, covering major issues in politics, foreign affairs, business and the economy, culture and cultural trends, photography, education, technology, health, and science.
 Some of the founding sponsors of the magazine include prominent writers such as Ralph Waldo Emerson, Oliver Wendell Holmes, Sr., Henry Wadsworth Longfellow, Harriet Beecher Stowe and John Greenleaf Whittier.
 Explore collections covering topics such as National Parks, Shakespeare, Gettysburg, Louisa May Alcott, Dr. Martin Luther King, Jr., a case for reparations, votes for women, artificial intelligence, and the 2024 election cycle.
 Also access the podcasts, The Experiment, Floodlines, How to Build a Happy Life, and The Review.